castacks/tartanvo/README.md

 <!-- - Testing on TartanAir -->

 Running the above commands with the `--save-flow` tag, allows you to save intermediate optical flow outputs into the `results` folder.

+Adjust the batch size and the worker number by `--batch-size 2`, `--worker-num 2`.

 ## Run the ROS node